John Feinberg

 John Samuel Feinberg (born April 2, 1946) is an American theologian, author, and professor of biblical and systematic theology.
 He is currently listed as Professor of Biblical and Systematic Theology (retired) at Trinity Evangelical Divinity School in Deerfield, Illinois.
 He is noted for his expertise in theodicy.

 Background and education

 Feinberg was born in 1946 to Charles Lee and Anne Priscilla (Fraiman) Feinberg in Dallas, Texas.
 His family moved from Dallas, Texas to Los Angeles, California in 1948 when his father became the first dean of Talbot Theological Seminary.
 Feinberg earned his Bachelor of Arts degree in English from the University of California at Los Angeles, his Master of Divinity from Talbot Theological Seminary, his Master of Theology degree (1972) in systematic theology from Trinity, and his Master of Arts (1971) and Doctor of Philosophy (1979) degrees from the University of Chicago.

-Feinberg lives in Vernon Hills, Illinois, with his wife Patricia, with whom he has three children.
+Feinberg lives in Vernon Hills, Illinois and has three children.
+His wife Patricia died in 2025.
 His brother Paul David (1938 - 2004) also taught Systematic Theology and Philosophy of Religion at Trinity Evangelical Divinity School for thirty years.